I'M AN ORIGINAL CATCHPHRASE

 2014 Black Europe Summer School in Amsterdam, Netherlands

-Fred Kudjo Kuwornu is a filmmaker activist-producer-educator, born and raised in Italy and based in Brooklyn.
+Fred Kudjo Kuwornu is a filmmaker activist-producer-educator, born and raised in Italy and based New York and Minneapolis.
 His mother is an Italian Jew, and his father is a Ghanaian surgeon who lived in Italy since the early 60's.
-Fred Kuwornu holds a Bachelor’s degree in Political Science and Mass Media, from the University of Bologna.
+Fred Kuwornu holds a Bachelor’s degree in Political Science and Mass Media, from the University of Bologna (see CV).
 As a teenager, he started his career as a DJ and Producer.
 Later, he moved to Rome where he began working as a TV show writer for RAI public television.

 After his experience, working with the production crew of Spike Lee’s “Miracle at St. Anna”, Fred decided to research the unknown story of the 92nd Infantry “Buffalo Soldiers” Division, discovering and documenting the journey taken by the real 92nd Infantry veterans, and the entire African American segregated combat unit, which fought in Europe during WW II.